netxms/netxms-doc/admin/service-monitoring.rst

 .. figure:: _images/create_network_service.png

-In default configuration request is done with the help of NetSVC subagent on the server node.
+In default configuration request is done with the help of |product_name| agent (by it's NetSVC subagent) on the server node.
 If it should be done through different node is should be changed in it's properties after service creation by selecting Poller node.
 There is also possibility to set number of polls that is required to be sure that state have changed.

 .. figure:: _images/network_service_properties.png